Multiplicity dependence of $\Upsilon$(nS) mean transverse momentum in proton-proton collisions: Introduction

 Quarkonia has extensively been studied at the LHC.
 However, in recent years quarkonia production in proton-proton (pp) collisions as a function of the multiplicity has drawn important attention.
-The reason is that very little is known about the interplay between hard (\qqbar production) and soft (underlying event) processes.
+The reason is that very little is known about the interplay between hard (\qqbar{} production) and soft (underlying event) processes.
 As a consequence, global event observables may vary depending on the quarkonium state produced.
-For \ups, with quantum number $n$ = 1, 2 and 3, the ALICE experiment has shown that the increase of the self-normalized yields is compatible with a linear scaling of the charged particle multiplicity \cite{ALICEups}.
-ATLAS has studied the multiplicity and kinematics of charged hadrons in events with an \ups and CMS reported the event activity dependence of the \ups production \cite{ATLASups,CMSupsMult}.
-Finally, LHCb results indicate that the production cross sections of the excited states relative to the ground state decrease as a function of the charged particle multiplicity \cite{LHCbUps}.
+For \ups, with quantum number $n$ = 1, 2 and 3, the ALICE experiment has shown that the increase of the self-normalized yields is compatible with a linear scaling of the charged particle multiplicity, confirming the Multiple Partonic Interaction (MPI) scenario implemented in Pythia 8 \citep{ALICEups}.
+The ATLAS experiment’s observations indicate an important difference in the charged particle multiplicity in events where different \ups{} are produced, something that is not properly reproduced by Pythia 8, implying that the connection between hard and soft processes is still not well modeled \citep{ATLASups}.
+CMS and LHCb have measured the production cross section ratios of the excited to ground $\Upsilon$ state, as a function of the multiplicity \citep{CMSupsMult,LHCbUps}.
+Both experiments report a decreasing trend, indicating that final state effects can strongly affect the \ups{} states.

+There are also recent theoretical advances intended to explain the J/$\psi$ production as a function of the multiplicity in pp collisions.
+A formulation based on BFKL Pomeron calculation assumes that the quarkonia state is produced by a triple gluon fusion and that the multiplicity distribution is close to a negative binomial when a large number of particles are produced \citep{HighEnergyQCD}.
+Other models rely on the Color Glass Condensate framework to explain the faster than linear increase in the experimental measurements as an effect of the saturation \citep{EventEngineering,Fluctuations}.

-In the context of heavy-ion physics it was theorized that the presence of the Quark Gluon Plasma (QGP) generates a sequential suppression on the \ups, something that was recently verified by CMS \cite{FeedDown,UpsilonSup}.
-Furthermore, since the start of the LHC heavy-ion like phenomena have been measured in high multiplicity pp and proton-lead collisions \cite{Collectivitypp,CollectivitypPb}.
-This has triggered the debate if these effects indicate the presence of a mini-QGP or it is the result of some other mechanism \cite{MiniQGP,FlowLike}.
-In this sense, studying the \ups production and kinematics in small collision systems with a large number of charged particles produced could shed some light on such controversy.
+In the context of heavy-ion physics it was theorized that the presence of the Quark Gluon Plasma (QGP) generates a sequential suppression on the \ups{}, something that was recently verified by CMS \citep{FeedDown,UpsilonSup}.
+Furthermore, since the start of the LHC heavy-ion like phenomena have been measured in high multiplicity pp and proton-lead collisions \citep{Collectivitypp,CollectivitypPb}.
+This has triggered the debate if these effects indicate the presence of a mini-QGP or it is the result of some other mechanism \citep{MiniQGP,FlowLike}.
+In this sense, studying the \ups{} production and kinematics in small collision systems with a large number of charged particles produced could shed some light on such controversy.